AtheerAlzhrani/AtheerAlzhrani/README.md

 - **Finance Question Answering System**: Built a system using Retrieval-Augmented Generation (RAG) techniques.
 - **Divorce Prediction**: Predicted divorce likelihood using survey data with the NBC model.
 - **Depression Detection in Tweets**: Classified over 134,000 tweets using logistic regression and NLP.
-- **OurVoice**: Created an AI-powered sign language interpreter for hearing-impaired individuals.
+- **OurVoice**: An AI-powered sign language interpreter for hearing-impaired individuals.

 ## Technical Skills